aditi-gosain/woc-ml/README.md

 ## ML Bootcamp

+The objective of this project is to get familiar with basic ML algorithms - Linear regression, Logistic regression, KNN and Neural Network.
+The following libraries are used - NumPy, Pandas, and Matplotlib to code these algorithms from scratch.

 ### Linear Regression

 Linear regression attempts to model the relationship between two variables by fitting a linear equation to the observed data points.
 It is used to find the line of best fit, by minimising the sum of mean square errors by recursively performing gradient descent.

 **Accuracy: 62.03%**<br/>
 **Hyperparameters:**<br/>
 Learning Rate: 0.001<br/>
 Number of Epochs: 6000

 ### Logistic Regression